GT Board per diems up in 2020, salaries to remain the same

 “There’s always a number of commissioners who are out at a lot of meetings and I’m one of those,” Hentschel said.

+“As the policy that we have allows us to bill for the meetings that we’re directly assigned to, my committee assignments are rather light,” said Hundley, who serves on the Commission on Aging Committee and Networks Northwest.

+“But there’s a broad category of submitting for whatever we see fit and if I’m having a meeting with Nate (Alger) or (DDA CEO) Jean Derenzy, I don’t know if other people bill for that but I don’t.
+I’m not trying to hit the county up for additional income.”

-The per diem figures were provided by county administration in response to a Record-Eagle Freedom of Information Act request.
+The per diem figures for 2019 were provided by county administration in response to a Record-Eagle Freedom of Information Act request.

 Commissioner pay has long been a controversial topic.